chrishumboldt/renegade-nvim/README.md

 # Renegade Nvim

 This is a simple NeoVim setup that gets things going.
 It contains a handy keymaps, a tree view, LSP and fuzzy finding.
-Everythign a growing developer boy needs.
+Everything a growing developer boy needs.

 - [Getting Started](#getting-started)
 - [Key Maps](#key-maps)